Landrylab/Evans-Yamamoto_et_al_2023/README.md

 ## List of content and description

 This repository contains the following folders.
+The folders are numbered in sequencial order for execution.

 ### 00_Preliminary_analysis
 Scripts regarding the preliminary analysis on YGOB data base, idintifying essential genes in _S.cerevisiae_, which are maintained as duplicates in other species.